daved01/cocoTraffic/README.md

 # COCO Dataset Extensions

-We refined the traffic light class (index 10) of the COCO dataset into the three classes traffic_ligt_red (92), traffic_light_green (93), traffic_light_na (94) and integrated these into three datasets, see below.
+We refined the traffic light class (index 10) of the COCO dataset into the three classes, traffic_light_red (92), traffic_light_green (93), traffic_light_na (94), and integrated these into three datasets (see below).
 We discovered mislabelled traffic lights in the original COCO 2017 training and validation data and kept their label as 10, so that these annotations can easily be identified.

 To learn more about the dataset see our post [here]().